Newly qualified physician associates will boost healthcare economy throughout the North West

 "The appointment of the new PAs within the region’s hospitals and surgeries represents an important step in improving the region’s healthcare services."

 Dr Cathy Jackson, Executive Dean and Head of the UCLan School of Medicine, commented: “The appointment of the new PAs within the region’s hospitals and surgeries represents an important step in improving the region’s healthcare services.
-I am delighted that the medical school at UCLan, working in partnership with Health Education England, is taking a leading role in this development.
+I am delighted that the medical school at UCLan, working in partnership with NHS England, is taking a leading role in this development.